 Using Harpoon for Mileage Tracking

 With Harpoon, we not only help you to track general business expenses, but we have a dedicated mileage tracker as well.
-Using this tool, you can simply go to Expenses > Mileage, and click "+ Create New Mileage".
-This brings up a dialogue box for entering the details of the trip:
+This includes custom settings for:

-No matter which method you choose to track your business travel mileage, it is important to keep accurate records and adopt a habit of recording miles driven for business expenses.
+No matter which method you choose to track your business travel mileage, it's important to keep accurate records and adopt a habit of recording miles driven for business expenses.
 The deductions do add up quickly, and can be the difference that makes your freelancing business a profitable one.